googleforgames/agones/site/content/en/docs/Guides/Best Practices/gke.md

 ### What versions are available on a given channel?

-You can query the versions available across different channels using `gcloud` using:
+You can query the versions available across different channels using `gcloud`:

 ```
 gcloud container get-server-config \